 Pastel and charcoal on brown paper, 25 1/2 x 21 1/2 in.

-Inscribed, signed, and dated: A ses amis G. Des Fossez Lecomte du Nouÿ.
-1889 (lower right); and ANTIOPE (upper left) and JUPITER (upper right)
+Inscribed, signed, and dated lower right image: A ses amis G. Des Fossez Lecomte du Nouÿ.
+1889, upper left: ANTIOPE, upper right: JUPITER

 Antiope was a Theban princess seduced by Jupiter, as Romans named the powerful king of the classical gods, who came to her in the form of a satyr, one of his many alluring guises.
 This highly finished pastel, bearing the inscription Antiope-Jupiter, may be related to or is possibly a preparatory study for Lecomte du Nouÿ’s The God and the Mortal Woman exhibited at the Salon of 1891.
 Both works depict a sensual, mortal woman embracing the immortal Jupiter, while the final painting includes a putto carrying a flower and a ring.
 Lecomte du Nouÿ’s depiction is clearly an artistic homage to the Jupiter and Thétis (Musée Granet, Aix-en-Provence) exhibited in 1811 by Jean-Auguste-Dominique Ingres, a painter he greatly admired.